 HOURS: 9:00 a.m. to 5:30 p.m. with additional time as required

-OVERVIEW: Conduct pricing, estimating, consignment, appraisals and enquiries (by way of photograph, email and phone) of jewelry for New York office and saleroom, under the direction of the VP.
-Develop business by sourcing consignments for sale through private and dealer consignments; coordinate with Jewelry team in meeting financial targets for designated sales throughout the year; provide cataloging for sales in New York and other locations as needed; provide written appraisals for Fair Market, Insurance and Selection for Sale.
+OVERVIEW: Conduct pricing, estimating, consignment, appraisals and enquiries (by way of photograph, email and phone) of jewellery for New York office and saleroom, under the direction of the VP.
+Develop business by sourcing consignments for sale through private and dealer consignments; coordinate with Jewellery team in meeting financial targets for designated sales throughout the year; provide cataloguing for sales in New York and other locations as needed; provide written appraisals for Fair Market, Insurance and Selection for Sale.

 ESSENTIAL FUNCTIONS include but are not limited to:

 • Solicit property from private collectors, museums and dealers including appraising the items in cooperation with colleagues in other departments and locations.

 • Negotiate estimated values and fees earned by the company (reserves, sellers' commissions and photography charges for each contract or consignment).

 • Determine what property may be appropriate for the major sales and specific intermediate sales; review estimates of other specialists.
 Advise on the optimum sale location and timing of sale to client.

 • Participate in the exhibition of these sales in New York and other locations as needed.